 What clothes you need to pack for Rajasthan and Delhi

 When you travel through India, the weather and climate will depend a lot on where you are and when.
 There are both wet and dry seasons, some scorching hot in the summer and some cold in the night.
-In India, there are either dry desert areas, wet jungle/forest regions, icy Himalayan mountains or regions with something in between.
+In India, there are either dry desert areas in Rajasthan, vibrant cities like Mumbai and Delhi, wet jungle/forest regions, icy Himalayan mountains or regions with something in between.
 Want to spend time at the beach?
 Visiting Goa is a good option then.
-Don’t forget to bring your swimming gear to Goa.
+Don’t forget to bring your swimming gear as a male or female traveler to Goa.
 And, if you plan on visiting big cities or rural areas in India, you need to wear something that covers up your knees and shoulders.

 In Rajasthan, you’ll averagely find a dry desert climate all year long (especially in Jaisalmer and Bikaner).
 There is rain during the monsoon period in southern to eastern parts of Rajasthan.
 Whilst Rajasthan can be very hot during the daytime, you need to take into account that you’ll have to cover yourself up.
 In Asia, this is a common thing to do in temples.
 In India, you pretty much have to do this anywhere (except if you are in Goa).

-These types of clothing are what you need to take with you to Rajasthan, Delhi:
+These types of clothing are what you need to take with you as a male or female traveler in your packing list to Rajasthan, Delhi:

 What you should wear in India as a woman

-The rule of long sleeves and long skirts or pants can easily be bypassed by being creative with what you wear.
+The rule of long sleeves and long skirts or pants can easily be bypassed by being creative with what you wear as a male or female traveler.
 Always bring (or buy a local) thin scarf with you.
 With a scarf to cover you up, you can easily wear a top or t-shirt.
 This tip is a blessing as Rajasthan can be scorching hot.
 Use the scarf as well to protect your face from dust or too much sunlight.

 Tip: only take essential clothing with you for 1-2 weeks.
 The rest you can buy locally.
 You can ask for a laundry service in your accommodation.